100 Notable alumni of

 -

-Micheal Ray Richardson is an American former professional basketball player and head coach.
+Michael Ray Richardson, known by the nickname "Sugar", was an American professional basketball player and head coach.
 He played college basketball for the Montana Grizzlies.
-The No. 4 overall pick in the 1978 NBA draft, Richardson played in the National Basketball Association (NBA) for eight years with the New York Knicks, Golden State Warriors and New Jersey Nets.
-He was a four-time NBA All-Star, and led the league in steals in three seasons.
-He later became a head coach in the Continental Basketball Association (CBA) and National Basketball League of Canada (NBL Canada).
+The fourth overall pick in the 1978 NBA draft, Richardson played in the National Basketball Association (NBA) for eight years with the New York Knicks, Golden State Warriors, and New Jersey Nets.
+He was a four-time NBA All-Star and two-time NBA All-Defensive First Team selection who led the league in steals in three seasons.

 -